Powering Scale-out AI Infrastructure

 Selective Retransmission

-Boost network performance with selective acknowledgment (SACK) retransmission, which ensures only dropped or corrupted packets are retransmitted.
-SACK efficiently detects and resends lost or damaged packets, optimizing bandwidth utilization, helping reduce latency during packet loss recovery, and minimize redundant data transmission for exceptional efficiency.
+Boost network performance with selective acknowledgment (SACK) retransmission, which helps ensure only dropped or corrupted packets are retransmitted.
+SACK efficiently detects and resends lost or damaged packets, optimizing bandwidth utilization, helping reduce latency during packet loss recovery, and minimizing redundant data transmission for exceptional efficiency.

 Path-Aware Congestion Control

 Focus on workloads, not network monitoring, with real-time telemetry and network-aware algorithms.
-The path-aware congestion control feature simplifies network performance management, enabling teams to quickly detect and address critical issues while mitigating the impact of incast scenarios.
+The path-aware congestion control feature simplifies network performance management, enabling teams to quickly detect and address critical issues while helping mitigate the impact of incast scenarios.

 Rapid Fault Detection

-With rapid fault detection, teams can pinpoint issues within milliseconds, enabling near-instantaneous failover recovery and significantly reducing GPU downtime.
+With rapid fault detection, teams can pinpoint issues within milliseconds, enabling near-instantaneous failover recovery and helping significantly reduce GPU downtime.
 Tap into elevated network observability with near real-time latency metrics, congestion and drop statistics.

 Explore the full suite of AMD networking solutions designed for high-performance modern data centers.